-Evaluating a business is a crucial step in the selling or buying process.
+Business valuation is a crucial step in the sale or purchase process.
 It helps determine the market value of the business and ensures a fair transaction for all parties involved.
-Different valuation methods can be used depending on the nature of the business, its industry and the objectives of the valuation.
+Different valuation methods can be used depending on the nature of the business, its industry, and the objectives of the valuation.

 Introduction

-Valuing a business is essential for setting a realistic sales price, obtaining financing, or for other strategic reasons.
+Business valuation is essential for setting a realistic selling price, securing financing, or for other strategic reasons.
 This article explores the main business valuation methods, explaining how they work and when they are most appropriate.

 Glossary of terms and acronyms related to business valuation